VMBlakelock/saute-and-skewers-greekfood/README.md

 The only responsive bug the developer found was on the [Techsini](https://techsini.com/multi-mockup/) - Responsive Mock up.
 On the mock up it shows on I pad that the footer is half way up the page, however in Google Dev Tools this is not the case.
-However due to not havimg an Apple Ipad to physically, it cannot be concluded the site is not responsive.
+However due to not having an Apple Ipad to physically, it cannot be concluded the site is not responsive.

 <hr>